 There will always be people that won’t confirm their address – some will be from people who want to try and get your lead magnet without confirming, and others might be bots.

 Fortunately, you can increase the likelihood that they’ll confirm their subscription.

-A great way to do this is to edit the confirmation email within your email provider (the likes of GetResponse, MailChimp, AWeber, and many others offer this option).
+A great way to do this is to edit the confirmation email within your email provider (For example, a professional email marketing service like ConvertKit will have this option).

 By editing this email, you can mention all of the benefits that subscribers will get once they confirm – make it as compelling as possible.

 Now that you’ve got the principles of list building nailed down, it’s time to consider which tactics you’re going to use to build your list.

 This post I wrote for Blogging Wizard is a great starting point – I cover 36 tips to kick-start your email list growth.

 Inside, you’ll discover everything from the basics, to the more advanced tactics such as running BuzzFeed style personality quizzes.
 And as technology continues to advance, these sorts of tactics get even easier.